PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

   .. image:: images/scene-editor/scene-editor-editor-section-transparency-property.png
     :alt: Transparency property.

-3. The **Order** buttons allow to change the order the objects are created in the scene, which is the same order they are rendered.
+3. The **Order** buttons allow changing the order the objects are created in the scene, which is the same order they are rendered.

   .. image:: images/scene-editor/scene-editor-editor-section-order.png
     :alt: The Order buttons.